Core cost - £12 billion (likely)

 Lack of consideration of non-road alternatives

-National Highways’ evidence to the examination reported that the last - and only - time non-road alternatives were considered was fifteen years ago, in 2009 [14].
-A rail link was briefly considered then, but then immediately dismissed.
-Since then only various routes for road options have been considered despite the dramatically changed climate, and the need to reduce traffic and rapidly decarbonise.
+National Highways’ evidence to the examination reported that the last - and only - time non-road alternatives were considered was sixteen years ago, in 2009 [16].
+A rail link was briefly considered then, but immediately dismissed.
+Since then only various road options have been considered despite the dramatically changed climate, and the need to increase opportunities and boost the economy.

 Sources